AIRobolab-unilu/qt_make_demo/README.md

 ## How to use
 1. Write the desired actions into the **source.xml** file in the **config** directory.
 (The xml format is meant to facilitate the entry of this data.)
+Explanations on how to format this, are contained in the file.

 2. Run the package, by launching **qt_make_demo.launch**: